 Community fishing grants small

 The Queensland Community Fishing Grants Program supports activities and projects that enhance recreational fishing experiences and support traditional fishing.

 Queenslanders are keen anglers.
 Fishing is an integral part of the Queensland lifestyle and is also important for tourism - attracting anglers from around Australia and the world.

-Up to $250,000 of grant funding, is available through an expression of interest process.
+Up to $250,000 of grant funding, was available through an expression of interest process.